November 30, 2023, MedCity News

 The Doctors Company has identified patient assessment issues and communication failure between providers as key contributors to malpractice claims.
 This dental case study describes how inadequate patient history taking and poor communication can lead to an adverse patient outcome.
 The lessons learned in this course are applicable to all healthcare professionals.

-Emergency Care Resources
+Family Medicine/Primary Care Resources

 Dec 02, 2024